OluwadamilolaAjibolaTheAnalyst/Exploratory-Data-Analysis--Retail-using-Power-BI/README.md

 Which product category and subcategory has the massive profit loss?

-Furniture has the highest profit loss which is as a result of the high rate of discount allocated to this specific category compare to other product category with the sub-category Table account for -9,431 usd profit loss
-Bookcases account for -2,049.368 USD profit loss  as a result of the discount rate compare to other product subcategory
+Furniture has the highest profit loss which is as a result of the high rate of  discount allocated to this specific category compare to other product category with the sub-category Table account for -9,431 usd profit loss,Bookcases account for -2,049.368 USD profit loss  as a result of the discount rate compare to other product subcategory

 **Additional Insights**

 ﻿﻿
-﻿﻿At $35,733.1172, California had the highest Sum of Profit and was 381.64% higher than Texas, which had the lowest Sum of Profit at ($12,687.6957).﻿﻿
+* ﻿﻿At $35,733.1172, California had the highest Sum of Profit and was 381.64% higher than Texas, which had the lowest Sum of Profit at ($12,687.6957).﻿﻿

 ﻿﻿
-﻿﻿Across all 13 State, Sum of Profit ranged from ($12,687.6957) to $35,733.1172.﻿﻿
+﻿﻿* Across all 13 State, Sum of Profit ranged from ($12,687.6957) to $35,733.1172.﻿﻿

 ﻿﻿
-﻿﻿Sum of Sales and total Sum of Profit are positively correlated with each other.﻿﻿
+﻿﻿* Sum of Sales and total Sum of Profit are positively correlated with each other.﻿﻿

 ﻿﻿
-﻿﻿Sum of Sales and Sum of Profit diverged the most when the Category was Technology, when Sum of Sales were $367,612.3626 higher than Sum of Profit.﻿﻿
+﻿﻿* Sum of Sales and Sum of Profit diverged the most when the Category was Technology, when Sum of Sales were $367,612.3626 higher than Sum of Profit.﻿﻿

 **Recommendations**